Honduras: 21st century

-Under Zelaya, Honduras joined ALBA in 2008, but withdrew in 2010 after the 2009 Honduran coup d'état.
-In 2009, a constitutional crisis resulted when power was transferred in a coup from the president to the head of Congress.
+Under Zelaya, Honduras joined ALBA in 2008 but withdrew in 2010 after the 2009 Honduran coup d'état.
+In 2009 a constitutional crisis resulted when power was transferred in a coup from the president to the head of Congress.
 The OAS suspended Honduras because it did not regard its government as legitimate.
 Countries around the world, the OAS, and the United Nations formally and unanimously condemned the action as a coup d'état, refusing to recognize the de facto government, even though the lawyers consulted by the Library of Congress submitted to the United States Congress an opinion that declared the coup legal.
 The Honduran Supreme Court also ruled that the proceedings had been legal.
-The government that followed the de facto government established a truth and reconciliation commission, Comisión de la Verdad y Reconciliación, which after more than a year of research and debate concluded that the ousting had been a coup d'état, and illegal in the commission's opinion.
+The government that followed the de facto government established a truth and reconciliation commission, Comisión de la Verdad y Reconciliación, which after more than a year of research and debate concluded that the ousting had been a coup d'état and therefore illegal in the commission's opinion.

+President Juan Orlando Hernández took office in 2014.
+After managing to stand for a second term, a very close election in 2017 left uncertainty as to whether Hernandez or his main challenger, television personality Salvador Nasralla, had prevailed.
+The disputed election caused protests and violence.
+Hernández was declared the winner of the election after a partial recount.

-On 28 November 2021, the former first lady Xiomara Castro, leftist presidential candidate of opposition Liberty and Refoundation Party, won 53% of the votes in the presidential election to become the first female president of Honduras, bringing an end to the 12-year reign of the right-wing National Party.
-She was sworn in on 27 January 2022.
-Her husband, Manuel Zelaya, held the same office from 2006 until 2009.
+The former first lady Xiomara Castro, leftist presidential candidate of opposition Liberty and Refoundation Party, won 53% of the votes in the 2021 presidential election to become the first female president of Honduras, bringing an end to the 12-year reign of the right-wing National Party.
+Her husband Manuel Zelaya held the same office from 2006 until 2009.
+Castro's government re-nationalized the nation's telecommunications and energy industries, subsidized electricity, education and school meals for more than a million impoverished families, and extended financial aid to students and the elderly.
+The government made major investments in the construction of eight new hospitals and in the electricity grid.
+The government also focused on shutting down special economic zones.
+The Castro government sought to diversify Honduras's agricultural production by incentivizing farmers to grow food in addition to cash crops through low-interest loans, domestic production quotas, and investments in the agricultural sector.
+Castro's Libre party was not able to gain control of congress and was consequently unable to nationalize private land, leading to protests and dissatisfaction among the rural poor.

-In April 2022, former president of Honduras, Juan Orlando Hernández, who served two terms between 2014 and January 2022, was extradited to the United States to face charges of drug trafficking and money laundering.
-Hernandez denied the accusations.
+In April 2022, former President Juan Orlando Hernández was extradited to the United States to face charges of drug trafficking and money laundering.
+In 2025 Hernández was pardoned by the Trump administration.
+Nasry Asfura was declared the winner of the 2025 Honduran election, with Castro and both of Asfura's opponents, Salvador Nasralla and Rixi Moncada, alleging fraud.
+Roughly 14.5% of the electoral tally sheets contained inconsistencies and required a review.
+On 27 January 2026, Nasry Asfura was sworn in as president.